Welcome to Class 4

 In this game, children can practise spelling as well as reading.
 Choose a difficulty (make sure the volume on your computer/device is turned up again!) and listen to the word.
 The children will then need to choose the right sounds to blend together to spell the word.

-If you have any questions or would like a new phonics mat, please catch us on the playground.
+*** If you have any questions about Phonics or would like a copy of any phonics sound mats, like the ones used in school, please catch us on the playground ***